 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective class IIa histone deacetylase (HDAC) inhibitor (IC50 values are 31, 50, 54 and 60 nM for HDAC7, HDAC9, HDAC4 and HDAC5, respectively).
+CHDI 00390576 is a potent and selective class IIa histone deacetylase (HDAC) inhibitor (IC50 values are 31, 50, 54 and 60 nM for HDAC7, HDAC9, HDAC4 and HDAC5, respectively).
 Displays >100-fold selectivity for class IIa HDACs over other HDACs.
 Brain penetrant.

 Sold under license from CHDI Foundation

 Technical Data for CHDI 00390576

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.